INTIMATE GLIMPSE at maine life through the years

 CAPTAIN’S HOMES, historic MANSIONS, and THE LIFE OF A POET

-Our region prides itself on constant attention to landmark preservation and revitalization.
-Greater Portland Landmarks plays a prominent role in this process by encouraging high-quality new architecture for future economic vitality.
-This deeply-rooted community appreciation of our heritage and historical sites has made the region a destination for both advanced and passive history sightseers.
+The Portland region is dedicated to preserving and revitalizing landmarks, with Greater Portland Landmarks taking a leading role in the restoration and promoting high-quality new architecture for future economic growth.
+This strong community commitment to heritage and historical sites has established the region as a destination for history enthusiasts of all kinds.

 historical homes have been preserved and have opened their doors to visitors wanting a more intimate view of the lives and living spaces of a bygone age.

-Visitors will discover the wonders of a colonial times in a captain’s home – the only pre-Revolutionary home in the city, enjoy guided tours of the home of poet Henry Wadsworth Longfellow, and enter into the grandeur of the mid-Victorian period by touring a downtown mansion, filled with original furnishings and exquisitely decorated during the holiday season.
+Visitors will enjoy guided tours of the home of poet Henry Wadsworth Longfellow, and enter into the grandeur of the mid-Victorian period by touring a downtown mansion, filled with original furnishings and exquisitely decorated during the holiday season.

 Want to find more historic homes and sites in the area?
 Check out our list below…